MintonGroup/swiftest/docs/user-guide/gravitational-harmonics/index.rst

 Here, we show how to use Swiftest's Gravitational Harmonics capabilities.
 This is based on ``spherical_harmonics_cb`` in ``swiftest/examples``.
 Swiftest uses `SHTOOLS <https://shtools.github.io/SHTOOLS/>`__ to compute the gravitational harmonics coefficients for a given body and calculate it's associated acceleration kick.
-The conventions and formulae used are described `here <https://sseh.uchicago.edu/doc/Weiczorek_2015.pdf>`__.
+The conventions and formulae used here are described in `Weiczorek et al. (2015) <https://sseh.uchicago.edu/doc/Weiczorek_2015.pdf>`__.
 The gravitational potential is given by the following equation:

 .. math::